d-m-3/pds/README.md

 # pds
 ## Proportionally Dense Subgraphs - Overview
-`pds` is a library written in *Python* for computing and showing proportionally dense subgraphs (PDSs) of maximum size.
-Specifically, cubic and k-regular bipartite graphs can be studied and drawn along with their PDSs.
-Alternatively, the framework can be used to generate random cubic and k-regular bipartite graphs.
+`pds` is a library written in *Python* for computing and showing proportionally dense subgraphs (PDSs) of maximum size in graphs.
+Alternatively, the library can be used to generate random cubic graphs and k-regular bipartite graphs.
+Specifically, cubic graphs, k-regular bipartite graphs, and trees can be drawn along with their PDSs.
+This library can be imported as a module in any *Python* project by using `import pds`.

 Bazgan et al. defined *"a proportionally dense subgraph (PDS) as an induced subgraph of a graph with the property that each vertex in the PDS is adjacent to proportionally as many vertices in the subgraph as in the graph" (source: https://arxiv.org/abs/1903.06579)*.

-The project also contains several *use cases* that show specific usages of the library.
-Some use cases were used to test conjectures about PDSs in cubic and k-regular bipartite graphs.
-These use cases are described in the section *Usage and Details* (see below).
+The project also contains a non-exhaustive list of *use cases* that show possible usage of the library.
+In addition, some use cases were used to test conjectures about PDSs in cubic graphs and k-regular bipartite graphs.
+The use cases are described in the section *Usage and Details* (see below).

 ## Installation
 ### On Debian-based Linux